VinayPraj/vinaybsad482/README.md

 ## Key Performance Indicators
 1. Marine Pollution Reduction
+  - <mark>Consider adding a value statement for each KPI, this demonstrates you see the broader picture, for example:  Addressing marine pollution supports the sustainability of fisheries by protecting fish stocks and aquatic habitats, ensuring that fishing communities can thrive economically while maintaining ecological integrity.
   - The Index of coastal eutrophication; and plastic waste cleaned from oceans.
   - Target: By 2025, prevent and drastically reduce marine pollution of all kinds, especially from land-based activities, such as nutrient pollution and marine debris.
+  - <mark>Range: 1-999?<mark>
+  - <mark>Frequency: Annual?<mark>

 2. Ecosystem Restoration
 - The number of countries using ecosystem-based approaches to managing marine areas.